 Offences for which a ban is obligatory include:

-• Causing death by dangerous driving or by careless driving, for example, while under the influence of drugs or drink
+• Causing death by dangerous driving or by careless driving

 • Dangerous driving

-• Driving while unfit with drink or drugs
+• Driving whilst unfit with drink or drugs

 • Refusing to provide a specimen for analysis